Rhythm vs Lead Guitar: Difference and Comparison

 This style has been widely known as Hawaiian Guitar since it was developed there.
 Apart from its use with regular chords, it can also be played with barre chords and fingerpicking for a softer sound.

-The Rhythm Guitarist often strums or plucks open strings to add to the chordal effect.
-The Rhythms of reggae music are created by bass guitar or drums, with guitar often providing accompaniment, and quick chord changes on the Rhythm Guitar keep time.
+The Rhythm Guitarist strums or plucks open strings to add to the chordal effect.
+The Rhythms of reggae music are created by bass guitar or drums, with guitar providing accompaniment, and quick chord changes on the Rhythm Guitar keep time.

 The Rhythm Guitar is designed with straight, standard tunings that play two power chords to create a pleasant sound that complements each other.